 This video shows an expert interview with Dr. Tim Hagenacker, Chief Senior Physician of the Clinic for Neurology, Essen University Hospital.
-In this video Prof. Kleinschnitz talks about that Spinraza is efficacious regardless of patient age.

 This video shows an expert interview with Prof. Christoph Kleinschnitz, Director of the Clinic for Neurology, Essen University Hospital.
 In this video Prof. Kleinschnitz talks about what conclusions doctors involved in SMA diagnostics should draw from the study results.

 This presentation was hosted by Anna-Karin Kroksmark during 2020's Listen & Learn meeting.
 It was a break-out session intended for physiotherapists on habilitation and rehabilitation in SMA.